-I want to welcome Animal Man from DC comics and the She-Hulk from Marvel comics to my humble blog.
+I want to welcome Animal Man (DC) and She-Hulk (Marvel) to my humble blog.
 What many comic book readers may not be aware of is that both characters share a very unique super power.
 Animal Man and the She-Hulk possess metafictional awareness.
 They are aware of the fact that they are comic book heroes and that they inhabit a comic book reality and from time to time have broken the fourth wall that separates reader from fiction.

 Hugh Fox: Let me start with the She-Hulk.
 What’s it like knowing you are a comic book character?

 She Hulk: First of all I didn’t always know I am a comic book character.
 I first possessed metafictional awareness during the run of the Sensational She-Hulk by John Byrne.
 That was a blast.
 I got into arguments with John.
 I could tear up the page.
 I could walk through advertisements.
 I could even make appeals to John’s Editor, Renee Wittstaetter.
 She even bound and gagged John and locked him in a storage closet in the issue #50 which unfortunately was also the last issue.
 I did not have metafictional awareness prior to this series.
 When I acquired metafictional awareness I read my earliest title run the Savage She-Hulk and can’t help but think what a dope I was back then and for the record I am not drawn very well and the plots aren’t very good either.
 The creators of the Savage She-Hulk also neglected my potential sexiness.
 Come on I can be really hot.
 John was great and I thank him for making me a sexier character and a more aware character than I had been previously.
 There are some good points about the Savage She-Hulk.
 I am proud to point out that I was the last Marvel creation of Stan Lee perhaps the greatest comic book creator ever.
 Stan Lee was assisted in my creation by John Buscema.

 Hugh Fox: You have had metafictional awareness in recent years as well as I recall.